Tusla - An Ghníomhaireacht um Leanaí agus an Teaghlach - Child and Family Agency

 • Peace Commissioner

 Please ensure that a separate application form is completed for each individual child and is submitted with the signed consent of all legal guardians.
+The completed form must include the declaration page signed by all legal guardians.
+Please refer to the R1 guidelines regarding guardianship.

 Alternative Education Assessment & Registration Service

-Independent Schools Registration Section
+Independent Schools Section

 Tusla Child and Family Agency

-Floor 7, Brunel Building
+Floor 7 Brunel Building

 Heuston South Quarter

-Dublin 8, D08X01F
+Dublin 8 D08X01F

 What happens once my R1 application has been submitted?